Work Happens on Microsoft Teams A recent Exoprise customer survey found that 60-70% of application…

 Finally, the Exoprise UI team recently added Twitter status feed integration into dashboards.
 Incorporate, in one location, status feeds like@M365Status, @AzureSupport, @MSFTExchange, or @SharePoint.
 And of course, you can add feeds for any service into the dashboard to stay informed.

-Take your employee’s experience to the next level.
-Sign up for a Free 15-day Trial and unlock value for your remote workforce and business.
+Take your employee’s experience to the next level with Exoprise Office 365 service health monitoring tool.
+Request a demo and unlock value for your remote workforce and business.